SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 Removal of items
 -------------------------------------

-If you want to solely remove items from RAM (after storing them to disk), you can also of whole subbranches via `~pypet.naturalnameing.f_remove_child`.
+If you only want to remove items from RAM (after storing them to disk), you can get rid of whole subbranches via :func:`~pypet.naturalnaming.f_remove_child`.

-But usually it is enough to simply free the data and keep empty results by using the `f_empty()` function of a result or parameter.
-This will remain the actual skeleton of the trajectory untouched.
+But usually it is enough to simply free the data and keep empty results by using the :func:`f_empty()` function of a result or parameter.
+This will leave the actual skeleton of the trajectory untouched.

-Although I made it pretty clear, that in general what is stored to disk is set in stone, there are a functions to remove items not only from RAM but also from disk:
+Although I made it pretty clear that in general what is stored to disk is set in stone, there are a functions to remove items not only from RAM but also from disk:
 `~pypet.trajectory.f_remove_item` and `~pypet.trajectory.f_remove_items` and calling them
 with `remove_from_storage=True`.
 Note that you cannot remove explored parameters.
-And I would not recommend not using this function at all.

 ------------------------------------